christerjohansson/micro-blogger/README.md

 - `news_response_*.json`: Temporary News API responses
 - `sweden.json`: Temporary RSS feed data

+## Git Integration

+The system automatically commits and pushes changes to the remote repository after successful data collection.
+This is useful for:
+- Tracking changes over time
+- Using with CRON jobs for automated updates
+- Deploying to servers with SSH key authentication

+To use with a CRON job and SSH key:
+1. Set up SSH key authentication with your GitHub account
+2. Configure the git remote to use SSH instead of HTTPS
+3. Set up the CRON job to run `python main.py` at desired intervals

 ## Notes

 - The News API has different tiers of service.
 The free tier may have limitations on the number of requests per day.